Kayak fishing takes your outdoor adventures to another level of fun and enjoyment.

 Best Kayak Fishing Pants: Full Reviews

-For those that don’t know, NRS stands for Northwest River Supplies who are well known for making some very high-quality gear, and have been doing so for a long time (since 1972).
+For those that don't know, NRS stands for Northwest River Supplies which is well known for making some very high-quality gear and has been doing so for a long time (since 1972).

-The NRS Freefall Dry Pants are a tough and durable pair of pants that use moisture-wicking technology to make sure you stay dry and warm while out on the water.
+The NRS Freefall Dry Pants are a tough and durable pair of pants that use moisture-wicking technology to ensure you stay dry and warm while out on the water.

-They come in a relaxed fit so you will be comfortable as well as dry while wearing these pants.
+They come in a relaxed fit, so you will be comfortable and dry while wearing these pants.